 Mostly, they just need oxygen.
 Since essential oils are natural extracts from plants, they are highly concentrated.

-When you use them in wrong proportions, they can have toxic effects on your baby.
-Dilute the oil before adding to your humidifier, or just add two drops only.
+When you use them in the wrong proportions, they can have toxic effects on your baby.
+Dilute the oil before adding it to your humidifier, or just add two drops.

 Know what essential oils to avoid